microsoft/sarif-tutorials/docs/Displaying-results-in-a-viewer.md

 The `result.suppressions` property is an array each of whose elements represents a request to suppress the result.
 Each array element has an optional `"status"` property that describes the review status of the suppression request: `"accepted"`, `"underReview"`, or `"rejected"`.<sup><a href="#note-1">1</a></sup>

-If the status of _any_ of the suppressions is `"underReview"` or `"rejected"`, then the result should be considered suppressed.
-Otherwise, the result should not be considered suppressed.
+If the status of _any_ of the suppressions is `"underReview"` or `"rejected"`, then the result should _not_ be considered suppressed.
+Otherwise, the result _should_ be considered suppressed.

 ## <a id="importance"></a>Determining importance